1rre/mips_assembler/README.md

 ## Dependencies

 This assembler is written in Elixir and runs on the Erlang runtime system.
-That means that to compile this program you must have "Elixir" installed and to run the compiled binary you must have "Erlang" installed.
+That means that to compile this program you must have "Elixir" installed and to run the compiled escript downloadable in [releases](https://github.com/tjm1518/mips_assembler/releases) you must have "Erlang" installed.

 * These can both be installed with the command `apt-get install elixir`
 * If you only wish to run the compiled escript, you can just install Erlang with `apt-get install erlang`

 ## Downloading

-You can either clone this repository or download the [latest release](https://github.com/tjm1518/mips_assembler/releases).
+You can either clone this repository or download the [latest release](https://github.com/tjm1518/mips_assembler/releases/latest).

 ## Compiling